SafaErden/Flicker-Scraper/README.md

 # Flickr Scraper

 > This is the API project of Odin Curriculum for learning purposes.
-It makes use of Flickr API to fetch users uploaded photos.
+It makes use of Flickr API to fetch users' uploaded photos.

--In this project I used Flickr API to fetch Flicker Users images,
+-In this project I used Flickr API to fetch Flicker Users' images,

 -To keep API key and secret I used figaro gem,

--To interact with Flickr API, I used flickr gem
+-To interact with Flickr API, I used flickr gem.

 ## Built With